martel-innovate/join-fiware-lab-guide/docs/future.md

 # Planned Future Evolutions

-This section describe the planned evolution for the Lab (and hence for the documentation).
+This section describes the planned evolution for the Lab (and hence for the documentation).